Opioid Addiction Affects Millions

 Unfortunately, in most areas of the United States, people who abuse legal and/or illegal Opioids can easily obtain them.
 Prescription Opioids are generally administered in medical environments for patients to reduce painful sensations of illnesses or injuries in the body.

 Patients who are no longer able to legally obtain the drugs when prescriptions run out often turn to illegal drugs, which are normally easier to find.
 Illegal opioids are widely available on the streets of many cities from drug dealers, gang members, and addicts, proving to be a cheaper, but powerful alternative to prescription opioids.
-In fact, many of Heroin’s victims are people who once used prescription medications, but transition because they develop a tolerance to their medication.
+In fact, many of Heroin’s victims are people who once used prescription medications, but transition because they develop a tolerance to their medication or are no longer able to obtain it.

 Groups Who Opioid Addiction Affects